nathaneltitane/l2cu/README.md

 - [Blender](https://www.blender.org) - The free and open source 3D creation suite

 - curl, sed, zip, unzip - common utilities either already set up on your Linux-based system or that you can easily install using your distribution's package manager/installer (i.e.: apt, dnf, etc.)

-### What can I do with L²CU?

-L²CU is split into several functions to make the most out of your Ldraw model files.

-You can:
-- render
-- export (to various 3D standard formats)
-- modify (color, part or part with a specific color)
-- format (meta tags, steps, linting)

-You can also download and unpack the LDraw parts library if you need to install or update it as well as create the legacy 'parts.lst' file still used by certain editors (i.e.: MLCad)

 ### render